signal-flux/SFxPW-Intro-to-Modular-Synthesis/Chapter-02/chapter02.md

 ### Normalling

-For some modules, it is as if there is a "default" voltage sent into some of a jack even when nothing is plugged in.
+For some modules, it is as if there is a "default" voltage sent into a jack even when nothing is plugged in.
 As soon as you plug something into the jack, the default voltage gets ignored and the input voltage that was just connected takes over.
 However until then, when nothing is plugged in, this default voltage is treated as the input.

 This is known as *normalling*.
 This default voltage is said to be *normalled* into the input jack.
 Plugging a cable into the jack *breaks the normalled connection* - sometimes we will simplify this by just saying that it *breaks the normal*.
 When the normal is broken by a cable, the default normalled voltage just gets replaced with whatever is being sent into the jack via the new cable.